 Mayan history shows strong evidence of connections to the more ancient Olmec (Xhi) civilization of Southern Veracruz in Mexico.

-Ancient Maya cities established far-reaching production and trade networks as well as temples and religious centres and developed writing, mathematics, and astronomy that allowed them to monitor other planets and predict eclipses.
+Ancient Maya cities established far-reaching production and trade networks as well as temples and religious centres and developed writing, mathematics and astronomy, which allowed them to monitor other planets and predict eclipses.

 Maya territory in Belize supported an estimated population of 1 to 2 million people and large cities such as Xunantunich Caracol, and Lamanai.